 Zelda and Pokemon kept rolling

 For those two Nintendo RPG franchises the golden era never ended.
 From 2000-2010 Zelda’s two entries during the period: Wind Waker and Twilight Princess sold about 12-13 million units combined.
-The latest entry in the series Breath of Wild shattered all records for the franchise as it nears the 20 million mark in just 3 years since its release.
-Perhaps The Legend of Zelda is in its golden moment right now.
+The latest entry in the series, Breath of Wild, shattered all records for the franchise as it nears (2021 Update: it has surpassed) the 20 million mark in just 3 years since its release.
+Perhaps, The Legend of Zelda is in its golden moment right now.
 Pokemon’s mainstream fever might have slowed down since the 90’s but its popularity as a handheld RPG continues as strongly as ever.
 From 2001 to 2012 Pokemon RPGs and some Action RPG off shoots sold a whooping 103 million copies between the Gameboy Advance and the Nintendo DS.

 The PS3/360/Wii era

-This is the era where you can say at loud: Home Console JRPGS are DEAD!
+This is the era where you can say at loud: Home Console Japanese Role-Playing Games are DEAD!
 And not many people would be inclined to put forth an argument against the statement.
-A quick look at the top charts of the Xbox 360 will denote that no JRPG broke the million mark, even though the system had an installed base of users numbering 80 million, and Western RPGS like The Elders Scrolls V: Skyrim sold 13 million units, followed by Fable II which sold 3 million units.
+A quick look at the top charts of the Xbox 360 will denote that no JRPG broke the million mark, even though the system had an installed base of users numbering 80 million, and Western RPGs like The Elders Scrolls V: Skyrim managed to sell 13 million units, followed by Fable II which sold 3 million units.

-The genre would fare equally bad on Nintendo’s first and only home console to sell 100 million units.
+The genre would fare equally bad on Nintendo’s first and only home console to sell 100 million units (Wii).
 If not for a pair of Zelda Titles and a Monster Hunter game, no JRPG would have sold more than 900,000 copies on the underpowered system.